About the Victorian Healthcare Experience Survey Program

 The Victorian Health Experience Survey (VHES) program collects, analyses and reports feedback from recent users of Victorian public health services about their experience of care.
 This feedback is reported to Victorian public health services to inform local quality improvement initiatives and support a patient-centred approach to healthcare delivery.

 The VHES program plays a key role in supporting our commitment to improve the experience of patients who use Victorian public health services.
 To date, over 400,000 Victorians have completed a VHES questionnaire.
-The information gathered through these questionnaires helps Victorian public health services, the Department of Health and Human Services and Safer Care Victoria (SCV) understand the aspects of care that are most important to patients.
+The information gathered through these questionnaires helps Victorian public health services, the Department of Health and Safer Care Victoria (SCV) understand the aspects of care that are most important to patients.
 This information drives the delivery of patient-centred care and helps focus on improvements in areas where they are likely to have the greatest positive impact.

 Approach to Market